-You might wonder how you are expected to dress at a church you’ve never visited before.
-Since the Bible presents no dress code, except for simple decency and Christian humility, Our Saviour Lutheran Church doesn’t make any rules either.
 On any Sunday at our church you may see running shoes and heels, jeans and suits, open collars and ties.
-When a person dresses out of love for his or her Lord, recognizing that God is both King and Friend, the choice of dress, be it casual or more formal, is acceptable to God … and us.
+When a person dresses out of love for his or her Lord, whether casual or more formal, it is acceptable to God … and us.

 What about the offering?

 Guest are not expected to give offerings.
 If you would like to give one, you can put it in the box in the middle of the entryway before or after the service.

 What about children?

 We Lutherans believe our children should learn to worship with their parents and grandparents.
 We love to hear their noises in church.
 That means they’re in God’s house with us, and Jesus loves the little children.